 The Politics degree at York St John will cover a wide range of themes and approaches, which will be examined with increasing depth as you progress through the programme, with the opportunity to specialise in particular themes.
 You will learn the skills of political analysis, exploring the complex and contested definitions of the political, and deepen this through interdisciplinary explorations.
 You will then build on this, learning about how we actually study and research politics, and what is possible in terms of explaining political behaviour.

 Drawing upon historical and contemporary thinkers, you will explore the trajectory of political thought, tackling questions such as: why should we obey the state?
 What is ‘good government’?
 How do we understand freedom, equality, and what makes for a just society?
 In doing so, you will consider the social and historical context, impact and legacy of key thinkers and ideological movements.

-By the end of your degree, you will be able to explain the historical drivers of social change, analyse the current political landscape and identify the challenges that will shape our shared future.
+By the end of your Politics Degree, you will be able to explain the historical drivers of social change, analyse the current political landscape and identify the challenges that will shape our shared future.

 Dr Richard Bourne - Head of School, Humanities, Religion & Philosophy

 At each level of study on this Politics course there is a structured programme of core and optional modules, with greater freedom of module choice the degree progresses from level to level.
 Each level consists of 120 credits.
 In your first and second year, this will be divided into six 20 credit modules, three in each semester.
 In your third year you will complete a dissertation module (usually carrying 40 credits) alongside four other 20 credit modules.

 This module introduces students to the academic study of Politics.
 It will introduce students to basic terms, concepts, methodologies and issues in the study of politics in preparation for their degree programme.
 A key focus will be exploring the diverse definitions and the scope of politics.